Slow Cooker Garlic Mushrooms

 - Slow Cooker Chicken Drumsticks

 - Slow Cooker Chicken Fettuccine Alfredo

 What mushrooms to use?

 For this recipe, I recommend using fresh, whole button mushrooms.
-You also do Cremini or Portobello mushrooms, but make sure they are whole, not sliced.
+You also use Cremini or Portobello mushrooms, but make sure they are whole and not sliced.

 Can you cook mushrooms in slow cooker?

 Yes!
-In fact, this way it keeps all that yummy, juicy flavor inside.
+In fact, cooking them this way keeps all that yummy, juicy flavor inside.
 If done correctly, they will be the perfect texture and not soggy like you might have thought.